 If you're planning a holiday to Antigua, you'll need to know some of the basics, which include:

-- In an emergency - being a British colony you can dial 999 here for Fire, Police or Ambulance as well as 911 in case of an issue.
+- In an emergency: being a British colony you can dial 999 here for Fire, Police or Ambulance as well as 911.

-If a trip to Antigua sounds like your idea of a luxurious Caribbean holiday with a bit of everything thrown in, don't miss the latest offers from Sandals Grande Antigua.
-You can also use our bespoke Sandals weather guide to see when to visit Antigua for the best weather.
+Itching to get booking?
+If a trip to Antigua sounds like your idea of a luxurious Caribbean holiday with a bit of everything thrown in, don't miss the latest offers from Sandals Grande Antigua*.

 We promise not to share your details